- Pets and Animals»

 Whether you are looking to provide a landscape that welcomes deer watching and hunting or you are looking for ways to make a more deer resistant landscape, these tips can help provide just what you are looking for in any situation.

-Deer resistant or repellent plants are one of the best ways to prevent deer from even entering onto your property.
+It's important to note that unless you plan on building a very tall fence no yard or garden is truly deer proof.
+If hungry enough they will eat anything and can adapt to eat even "resistant" plants.
+However, I still think deer resistant or repellent plants are one of the best ways to prevent deer from even entering onto your property.
 Putting deer resistant trees on the edge of your property and creating narrow pathways and lining them with unpleasant flowers, shrubs, and trees will prevent deer from wandering too far onto your property to find the edible plants.
 The selection and placement of these plants will have a significant impact on the extent of the damage that deer will cause on your plants and gardens.
+By placing these undesirable plants on the outer edges of your yard the deer will hopefully move on to find something more edible.

 Plants and Landscaping:

 Flowers such as Daffodils and Foxgloves are poisonous to deer.
+Daffodils are especially helpful as they are a spring bulb and will continue to come back year after year, without much maintenance.
 Many other flowers such as Black-Eyed Susan’s, Iris’s, and Alliums are toxic or cause burning or itching sensations in deer.
 Growing some of these types of flowers in your gardens can prevent deer from finding the edible ones that they enjoy eating.

-Landscaping with plants that are deterrents to deer can be one of the most beneficial and costless ways of providing a yard for your family without the intrusions of deer.
-Keeping the underbrush low and well kept will prevent the deer from bedding down and picking up ripe fruits will keep them from wandering in to eat the easily available foods.
+Landscaping with plants that are deterrents to deer can be one of the most beneficial and cost effective ways of providing a yard for your family without the intrusions of deer.
+Keeping the underbrush low and well kept will prevent the deer from bedding down and keeping a semi permanent home in your yard.
+Picking up fallen fruits and gathering fruits as they ripen, will keep deer from wandering in to eat the easily available foods.
 Many chemicals that deter deer through scents and tastes can be costly and need to be reapplied to plants in order to work properly.
 Reapplying chemicals can be a hassle and a pain.
-Most will wash off after a first rainfall, others are meant to stick to the oils on the plants.
-When the plants grow the oils on the new leaves and stems will need to be sprayed.
+Most will wash off after the first rainfall, others are meant to stick to the oils on the plants.
+This means, that when the plants grow the oils on the new leaves and stems will need to be sprayed.

 Homemade remedies can also be made using household items.
-This is recipe requires eggs, red pepper sauce, and garlic.
+This is a recipe that requires eggs, red pepper sauce, and garlic.
 Blend 4 eggs, 2oz of red pepper sauce, and 2oz of chopped garlic with enough water to make 1 quart.
 Strain the liquid and apply using a garden sprayer.
 This will make enough for one application for roughly 16 bushes.
-Although this can be made from home and has proven to work, I don’t think it’s a very good use of fresh eggs.

-If you have the land and are looking to draw deer onto your property deer feeders are a great way of doing so.
+If you have the land and are looking to draw deer onto your property, deer feeders are a great way of doing so.
 Deer love salt licks and peanut butter.
 Rubbing peanut butter on trees is a great way to make a trail drawing deer to new feeders.
-Adding apples can draw the deer to your feeders if rice or corn brand is not working alone.
-If putting deer feeders in a pasture where cows graze it would be a great idea to raise the feeders off the ground just far enough that the cows cannot get to it, but a larger deer can still reach it.
-You could also use rice brand instead of corn, as cows will usually not eat rice brand.
+Adding apples can draw the deer to your feeders if rice or corn brand alone is not working.
+If putting deer feeders in a pasture where cows graze it would be a great idea to raise the feeders off the ground just far enough that the cows cannot get to it, but a larger deer can still reach.
+You could also use rice brand instead of corn, as cows will usually not eat rice.

-Living with wildlife in the backyard is a great way to teach your children about nature and the importance of providing a habitat for the animals as well as themselves.
-Living self-sufficiently can be hard with wildlife around, however there are ways we can live together with our furry friends each of us benefiting.
+Living with wildlife in your backyard is a great way to teach your children about nature and the importance of providing a habitat for the animals.
+Living self-sufficiently can be hard with wildlife around, however there are ways we can live together with our furry friends with everyone benefiting.